junxit/us-congress-bills-112/metadata.md

 - 2011-03-01 — Introduced in Senate
 - 2011-03-01 — Referred to the Select Committee on Intelligence. (text of measure as introduced: CR S1069)
 - 2011-03-01 — Sponsor introductory remarks on measure.
 (CR S1069-1070)
+- 2011-05-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S2970)
+- 2011-05-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2970)
+- 2011-05-12 — Senate Select Committee on Intelligence discharged by Unanimous Consent. (consideration: CR S2969-2970)
+- 2011-05-12 — Senate Select Committee on Intelligence discharged by Unanimous Consent.(consideration: CR S2969-2970)